|Editor-in-Chief:||Dr. Angela Nelson, Bowling Green State University|

 Dates and Deadlines:

-Submissions should include a paper title, the presenter's name, institutional affiliation, email address, name of faculty sponsor (for undergraduate students), and faculty sponsor's email address and a 200-250-word abstract that identifies the methodology used, states the paper’s goals, summarizes the context and argument of the paper, and includes a brief conclusion.
-Please submit your abstract by December 18, 2019.
-Click on the "Submit Abstract" link in the left hand column to start the submission process.
-The abstract submission site will be available by November 15, 2019.
-Notification of abstract submission status will occur on or before January 8, 2020.
-Full papers are due on March 11, 2020.
+Submissions should include a paper title, the presenter’s name, institutional affiliation, email address, name of faculty sponsor (for undergraduate students), and faculty sponsor’s email address and a 200-250-word abstract that identifies the methodology used, states the paper’s goals, summarizes the context and argument of the paper, and includes a brief conclusion.
+Please submit your abstract by March 11, 2020.
+Click on the “Submit Article” tab in the left hand column to start the submission process.
+Notification of abstract submission status will occur on or before March 16, 2020.
+Full papers are due on April 15, 2020.
 Papers will undergo review by the BGSU African Studies Advisory Committee.
 Paper status notifications will occur April 29, 2020.
-Paper revisions are due June 3, 2020.
+Paper revisions are due May 15, 2020.
 September/October 2020 is the tentative journal publication date.

 For first-time paper abstract writers, you have three options for help.
 Consult your faculty advisor for advice.
 Visit your University's Writing Center or visit the Academic Conferences website for a short tutorial on Abstract Guidelines for Papers.

 For more information about the submission process, see Tips and Instructions for Submission.